har5hit/PermissionHelper/README.md

 ##Requesting Permissions

-As we did in normal runtime permissions we will send a String array with permissions we want to request, we can send single or multiple permissions with it, This will request the permissions.
+As we did in normal runtime permissions we will send a String array with permissions we want to request, we can send single or multiple permissions with it, This will request the permissions with the specified request code..

 ```
 	String[] needed_permissions=new String[]{Manifest.permission.CAMERA};